Rescuers poised to begin evacuation of explorer trapped 3,400ft inside cave in Turkey

 Tulga Sener, the head of the rescue commission medical unit, told Reuters that Mr Dickey’s health condition was stable and his vital signs normal, adding that three doctors would attend to him on his way up.
 It is believed that Mr Dickey will have to take significant rest at frequent points on the way out.

-Explosives will need to be used to expand some of the more narrow points of the cave to allow safe passge said Recep Salci, the head of search and rescue for AFAD, with the aim of bringing Mr Dickey up a stretcher.
-Rescuers will use a "security belt" system to lift him through the cave's narrowest openings.
+Explosives will need to be used to expand some of the more narrow points of the cave to allow safe passage said Recep Salci, the head of search and rescue for AFAD, with the aim of bringing Mr Dickey up a stretcher.
+Rescuers will use a “security belt” system to lift him through the cave’s narrowest openings.

 Doctors gave Mr Dickey IV fluids and 4 litres of blood inside the cave, he said.
 More than 30 rescuers were inside the cave on Friday afternoon, and teams comprised of a doctor and three or four others take turns staying with the American at all times, Mr Salci said.